pycage/shellfish/doc/tutorial/ui-theme.md

 ![](images/ui-theme-02.png)

-Note that because {@link mid.Box} has no own property `theme`, you have to declare it with the `property` keyword.
+Note that because {@link html.Box} has no own property `theme`, you have to declare it with the `property` keyword.

 ### Automatic Bright Mode / Dark Mode Switch